Western long-beaked echidna: Kimberley specimen

 The Tring Collection of the British Museum of Natural History includes a western long-beaked echidna, with a collection label noting its collection by John T. Tunney in 1901.
-Curiously, the location of collection is noted as Mount Anderson, in the Kimberley region of north-west Australia.
+The location of collection is noted as Mount Anderson, in the Kimberley region of north-west Australia.
 However, this species is otherwise thought to be extinct for millennia in Australia; the only other specimens of Zaglossus from Australia are fossils dated to the Pleistocene period.

 It was presumed that the specimen was in fact collected from elsewhere and inadvertently attached to a Tunney collection label.
 Thus, the specimen received no further attention for many years.

 A study by Helgen et al. (2012) examined the specimen and considered various aspects including the circumstantial improbability of a collection label misassignment, the uniqueness of ectoparasites found on the specimen, the similarity of some Kimberley forests to known habitat in New Guinea, an indigenous cave painting appearing to depict a long-beaked echidna, and the testimony of an Aboriginal elder.
 The study concludes that the specimen likely was collected in Australia as stated on the label.
 The researchers argue that the species ought to be recognised in the state's fauna as persisting into the modern era, and could potentially still be extant in poorly surveyed forests of north-western Australia; if locally extinct, reintroduction of this critically endangered species would be worth consideration.

 Burbidge (2017) disputes this conclusion, arguing against each line of evidence, and concluding that the specimen is likely from New Guinea but assigned an incorrect label.